pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 But now, let's take a close look at how kdmapper load your driver to kernel memory!

-## [+] process of mapping
+## [+] Process of mapping

 Its mapping process can be broken down into those steps:

-- load `iqvw64e.sys`
+- loads `iqvw64e.sys`
-- remove it's trace for additional stealthiness
+- removes it's trace for additional stealthiness
-- read raw data of your kernel driver into memory
+- reads raw data of your kernel driver into memory
-- map your driver into kernel space
+- maps your driver into kernel space
-- manually call your DriverEntry
+- manually calls your DriverEntry

-#### load iqvw64e.sys
+#### loads iqvw64e.sys
 First, it loads `iqvw64e.sys` inside [service::RegisterAndStart](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/service.cpp#L3) function.
 It sets up corresponding registries first and then uses native NT API NtLoadDriver like this.

 ```cpp